carla-simulator/ros-bridge/docs/carla_manual_control.md

 __4.__ To steer the vehicle manually, press 'B'.
 Press 'H' to see instructions.

-All of the above commands are also combined into one single launchfile and can be run at the same time by executing the following:
+Alternatively, all of the above commands are combined into a separate, single launchfile and can be run at the same time by executing the following:

 ```sh
         # ROS 1